urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 * Each endpoint takes a `Context` type as its first argument, so it can access:
     - the accounts (`ctx.accounts`)
-    - the program_id (`ctx.program_id`) of the executing programs
+    - the program_id (`ctx.program_id`) of the executing program
     - remaining accounts (`ctx.remaining_accounts`)

 <br>

-* If a function requires instruction data, they can be added through arguments to the function after the context argument.
+* If a function requires instruction data, it can be added through arguments to the function after the context argument.

 <br>